Puerto Ricans await aid, fret about post-hurricane recovery

 Puerto Rico’s government has said it expects to have a preliminary estimate of the damage Fiona caused in roughly two weeks.

+Power company officials announced Sunday that 1.1 million to 1.3 million clients could have power by Friday, Sept.
+30 but warned those estimates could change.
+They did not say when the entire island would be energized.

+“(Fiona) affected our whole infrastructure.
+We are doing everything we can to fix it,” said Lawrence Kazmierski, senior vice president for Luma, the company that took over the island’s power transmission and distribution more than a year ago.

-Gas stations, grocery stores, and other businesses temporarily shut down due to a lack of fuel for generators.
+Gas stations, grocery stores and other businesses have temporarily shut down due to lack of fuel for generators.
 The National Guard first dispatched fuel to hospitals and other critical infrastructure.

 “We’re starting from scratch,” said Carmen Rivera as she and her wife mopped up water and threw away their damaged appliances, adding to piles of rotting furniture and soggy mattresses lining their street.